legshooter/addel/README.md

 - `addel:delete`: Triggered when `classes.delete` is clicked
 - `addel:deleted`: Triggered when `classes.target` is deleted from the DOM

-All custom events are triggered on the element initialized as the container.
+All custom events are triggered on the element addel is initialized upon (AKA `.addel-container`).

 ### Example
 Display a `window.confirm()` before deletion: